markk628/My-Wallet-Manager/README.md

 ## Skateboard

-User is able to add total budget
+User is able to create budget
-User is able to add things they pay for
+User is able to add expenses

 ## Bike

-Budget shows how much user is spending on what
+Do the math to show it in the pie chart

 ## Car

-Adding a pie chart
+Login feature

 ## Personal Achievement Goals: